maksimt/empirical_privacy/README.md

 ```
 2. Navigate to the jupyter-notebook running inside the docker container.
 3. Open Notebooks/1-bit sum.ipynb and run the cells in order from top to bottom.

+You may also be interested in my notes on [integrating with PyCharm](docs/Pycharm%20Integration.md).